News:

 • Jun'24: Ondřej defended his BSc thesis, started an internship at Eligo Bioscience, and will continue at ETH Zürich

-• Jun'24: Léo joined us as a PhD student and will work on sublinear algorithms for large genome collections
+• Jun'24: Léo joined us as a PhD student to work on sublinear algorithms for large genome collections

 • May'24: Ondřej won the SVOČ competition for the best 2024 thesis in Theoretical Computer Science / Machine Learning in Czechia and Slovakia